-- 1. In the Uyuni Web UI, navigate to Software > Manage > Channels, and select the channel you want to delete. - 2.
+- 1. In the Uyuni WebUI, navigate to Software > Manage > Channels, and select the channel you want to delete. - 2.
 Click [Delete software channel]. - 3.
 On the Delete Channel page, check the details of the channel you are deleting, and check the Unsubscribe Systems checkbox to remove the custom channel from any systems that might still be subscribed. - 4.
 Click [Delete Channel].

 When channels are deleted, the packages that are part of the deleted channel are not automatically removed.
-You will not be able to update packages that have had their channel deleted.
+You are not able to update packages that have had their channel deleted.

-You can delete packages that are not associated with a channel in the Uyuni Web UI.
+You can delete packages that are not associated with a channel in the Uyuni WebUI.
 Navigate to Software > Manage > Packages, check the packages to remove, and click [Delete Packages].